tenstorrent/tt-metal/tech_reports/LLMs/llms.md

   - how to combine prefill and decode,
   - slicing prefill to fit in L1
 ### 3.3 Multi-Device
-There are two ways to scale to multiple devices: data parallel and tensor parallel.
+There are two main approaches for scaling across multiple devices: data parallel and tensor parallel.

-In data parallel scaling there are multiple instances of the model running in parallel so that multiple batches of users are processed at the same time.
+In data parallel scaling there are _multiple independent_ instances of the model running in parallel so that multiple batches of users are processed at the same time.
 This mode is used to increase throughput.

-In tensor parallel scaling there is one instance of the model on multiple devices, where a single operation is performed distributed and thus in parallel on multiple devices.
-This mode is used to run larger models that wouldn't fit on a single device, but also to increase latency.
+In tensor parallel scaling there is _one_ instance of the model executed on multiple devices, where a single operation is performed distributed and thus in parallel on multiple devices.
+This mode allows larger models, that would not fit on a single device, to run on multiple devices, and typically also reduces latency.

-There is also hybrid forms of those two modes where a cluster of devices runs multiple instances of the model, but each of those model instances uses multiple chips.
+There is also hybrid forms of those two modes where a cluster of devices runs multiple independent instances of the model, but each of those model instances uses multiple chips in a tensor parallel fashion.

-In chapter [Programming Mesh of Devices with TT-NN](../Programming Mesh of Devices/Programming Mesh of Devices with TT-NN.md) there is a good introduction to using TTNN's key concepts for scaling to muliple devices.
+In chapter [Programming Mesh of Devices with TT-NN](../Programming_Mesh_of_Devices/Programming_Mesh_of_Devices_with_TT-NN.md) there is a good introduction to using TTNN's key concepts for scaling to multiple devices.
 It shows how to use a single handle for a mesh of devices, and how a tensor can be sharded or replicated to that mesh of devices.
 The tensor handle is used analogously to single device tensors, with the only difference that all operations on that tensor are then executed in parallel on each device and operate on their respective local chunk of data.
 This tech report also shows how data parallel and a hybrid form of data and tensor parallelism can be used with TTNN.

+Multiple devices can be connected with each other in different topologies.
+The most important ones for us are Ring, where all devices are connected in a ring shape with each other, and Line, where a (sub-) group of devices is connected in a line with each other.
+Line topology could be a 1D or 2D grid of devices, where each row and column is connected in a line.

 Here is a summary and example code of the most important concepts for mapping a tensor to a mesh of devices in TTNN: